argentlabs/argent-contracts-starknet/src/README.md

 ## Upgrade

-To enable the model to evolve, the account implements an `upgrade` function that replaces the implementation.
+To enable the model to evolve, the account implements an `upgrade` function that will delegate the upgrade to the new class_hash.
 Calling this method, as any other method, requires the approval from `threshold` owners.